saqibns/standard-algorithms/README.md

 # Standard Algorithms
 ======================

 This is a library of Standard Algorithms which can be found in any textbook of algorithms.
 They are currently implemented in Python.
-I will add C++ and Java implementations soon.
+I will add C, C++ and Java implementations soon.